dns21395/ToDo/README.md

 * Remove user lists
 * Change order of user lists<br /><br />
 * List "My Day" shows only tasks added in this day.<br />
-* List "To Do" shows previous days and tasks of current day.<br />
+* List "To Do" shows previous day tasks, tasks added only in this list and tasks of current day.<br />
 * User lists not related with "My Day" and "To Do" lists.<br /><br />

 **Only Virtual emulator** *CAN* produces this [BUG](https://stackoverflow.com/questions/40084753/why-collapsing-toolbar-title-is-under-toolbar).
 Bug *NOT APPEARS* in **physical device**.<br /><br />